Envirometrix/PredictiveSoilMapping/main.md

 which illustrates the referent cumulative probabilities (`CPROB`) and appropriate color legend (`COLOR`; coded as a six-digit, three-byte hexadecimal number) for the values of the target soil variables.
-The cumulative probabilities were derived using the collection of records in the World Soil Profiles repository and can be considered as an estimate of global prior probabilities for soil pH (see further for example Fig. ).
+The cumulative probabilities were derived using the collection of records in the WoSIS repository [@Batjes2017ESSD], and can be considered as an estimate of global prior probabilities for soil pH (see further Fig. \@ref(fig:sprops-phiho5)).

-A general intention is to maintain a *Global Soil Data Registry* so that a short variable name (in further text *“GSIF code”*) can be linked to a unique set of metadata which should include:
+A general intention is to maintain a *Global Soil Data Registry* so that a short variable name (in further text *“variable code”*) can be linked to a unique set of metadata which should include:

--   Full description;
+-   Full description (text);

 -   Variable type (numeric, quantity, binary, factor etc);

--   Determination / measurement method;
+-   Determination / measurement method (unique code);

--   Measurement unit;
+-   Measurement unit (following the International System of Units);

 -   Biblio reference (URL or DOI);